vipulnaik/diet-exercise-health/profile-information/health-profile.md

 contribute to atherosclerosis.
 This includes LDL (low density lipoprotein) and VLDL (very low density lipoprotein) particles (in practice, unless somebody has highly elevated triglycerides, LDL particles dominate the particle count).
-These particles are the input material to an oxidative process that ultimtaely leads to the formation of a "foam cell" that can ultimately lead to atherosclerosis.
+When such particles invade the endothelial lining of the wall of the blood vessel, this has the potential to lead to the formation of a "foam cell" that can ultimately lead to atherosclerosis.

 All the atherogenic particles have an apolipoprotein on them called apolipoprotein B (Apo B, more specifically Apo B-100; by default here,